 The child as a victim of domestic violence

-Children who grow up in an environment of domestic violence are always victims – even when they are not physically assaulted themselves.
+Children who grow up in an environment of domestic violence are always victims of domestic violence – even when they are not physically assaulted themselves.
 Just being present during conflicts between parents causes fear, anxiety and a sense of helplessness.
 Young children often do not understand what is happening, but perceive the tension and aggression.
 Older children try to “solve” the situation – they protect the weaker parent, try to prevent violence, or, on the contrary, develop defence mechanisms that lead them to apathy or aggression.

 Prolonged stay in a violent environment negatively affects the child’s mental health.
 It can lead to behavioural problems, learning difficulties, anxiety, depression and, in extreme cases, suicidal thoughts.
 Statistics and expert studies confirm that children who have witnessed domestic violence have a greater risk of being either the aggressor or the victim of a similar relationship in adulthood.